Jay Datus: Later years 1948 – 1974

 Datus apparently had never forgotten the beauty of Arizona.
 Thus, in 1948, he, his wife, and daughter returned to Arizona and settled permanently in Phoenix.
 On what is now the northeast corner of 30th Street and Clarendon, Datus established the Kachina School of Art and his home.

 However, teaching was not Datus' only contribution to the art world of Phoenix and Arizona.
-He served on the Heard Museum Board of Directors from 1957–1959, was director of the Fine Arts displays at the Arizona State Fair, and worked diligently to develop the now Phoenix Art Museum being a board member of the Phoenix Fine Arts Association.
+He served on the Heard Museum Board of Directors from 1957 to 1959, was director of the Fine Arts displays at the Arizona State Fair, and worked diligently to develop the now Phoenix Art Museum being a board member of the Phoenix Fine Arts Association.

 In the 1950s and early 1960s, Datus painted portraits of many of the prominent people living in Phoenix.
 The State of Arizona commissioned him to do the portraits of the 1963 Speaker of the Arizona House: Wilber B. "Bill" Barkley, and the 1955-56 President of the Arizona Senate: Clarence Carpenter.
 He also painted other works, many of which were displayed in art shows throughout the valley.
 But these portraits and other small works merely provided the money to fund his true love: murals.

 These murals predominately graced the walls of banks such as First National, First Federal Savings, Western Savings, and other commercial buildings in Arizona.
 His largest mural, Foundations of Confidence, was installed in the lobby of the First National Bank main branch (411 N. Central Ave, Phoenix, AZ).
 At the time, 1956, it was purported to be the largest mural in the southwest.
 Apparently a gentleman from the Midland (TX) Savings and Loan Association saw this mural and commissioned Datus to do one for their new building.
 That mural, Cowboys to Skyscrapers, was installed in mid 1959.
 However, its existence is not known.
 While the First National Bank building still exists, the mural was removed a number of years ago when the previous owner, Arizona Public Service, sold the building.
 That mural currently rests in the vault of the Arizona Museum of Natural History awaiting restoration as does the Kiva at Awatovi which formerly hung in the First Federal Savings building on 20th St. and Camelback.
 The Route of the Aviatrix which once hung in First National Bank's fly-in branch at Sky Harbor Airport now rests in a Wells Fargo Bank vault.